Open Homes are an opportunity to get buyers looking at your property all at the same time rather than one by one.

 Some property vendors don't like having Open Homes as it can attract nosey neighbours and unqualified buyers that waste time.

 But it can also attract buyers, so carefully weigh up the pros and cons.

-Have your property information pack ready to go
+Have your property information pack ready

 The agent should be equipped to answer any questions at that time but it is up to you to pass on as much information as you can, so your agent is well-informed.